FAIRmat-NFDI/nomad-auto-xrd/src/nomad_auto_xrd/example_uploads/getting_started/README.md

 1. Click on the FILES tab and open train-xrd-cnn.ipynb.
 2. Launch the notebook in Jupyter.
 If Jupyter is already running, stop it and start a new session.
 3. Follow the instructions in the notebook to complete the tutorial. 🧑‍💻

+## 📈 Run an auto XRD analysis?

+Once you have trained the model, you can use it to analyze your XRD patterns automatically. you can test this running the `auto-xrd-analysis.ipynb` notebook that will make use of a NOMAD XRD entry. 🎉